Simpplr Employee Comms & Experience Virtual Summit 2026 for internal communications and EX leaders

 From activity to impact: Proving the value of IC

-Internal communications teams are under pressure to show impact.
-Most don’t have perfect data.
-Many are still building the basics.
+Internal communications teams are increasingly being asked to show impact.
+The challenge is that many teams don’t have perfect data, and many are still building the foundations for measurement.

-In this session, we’ll look at how IC teams are starting to shift how they work.
-Not by chasing better metrics alone, but by clarifying priorities, aligning with HR and IT, and setting expectations with leadership about what IC can and can’t take on.
+In this session, Wyatt Semanek (Sunrun) will share how he’s starting to shift the way his team operates.
+Not by chasing better metrics alone, but by clarifying priorities, aligning more closely with HR and IT, and setting clearer expectations with leadership about what IC can and can’t take on.

-We’ll talk honestly about what it looks like to move away from reactive, request-driven work and toward more intentional operating models — even when measurement is still a work in progress.
+Together, Wyatt and Rachel Tolhurst (Simpplr) will talk candidly about what it looks like to move away from reactive, request-driven work and toward a more intentional operating model — even when measurement is still a work in progress.

 12:00 PM